BoiseState-AdaptLab/spf-ie/README.md

 -----------
-This compiler collects information from C/C++ source code for [the Polyhedral Dataflow Graph Representation](https://github.com/BoiseState-AdaptLab/PolyhedralDataflowIR), with the hopes of using it to generate optimizationed code.
+This compiler collects information from C/C++ source code for [the Polyhedral Dataflow Graph Representation](https://github.com/BoiseState-AdaptLab/PolyhedralDataflowIR), with the hopes of using it to generate optimized code.

 It supplants (and was initially a rewrite of) [PDFG-IR_C_frontend](https://github.com/BoiseState-AdaptLab/PDFG-IR_C_frontend).